noemitsunaka/vtex-101/README.md

 On Google Analytics, the attribution will be to Direct channel because the last touchpoint before conversion was herself directly going to the website and buying something.

-VTEX cookies' expire earlier that Google Analytics, that's why sometimes the traffic sources won't match.
+VTEX cookies' expire earlier than Google Analytics, that's why sometimes the traffic sources won't match.